 Los Angeles has long had ties to the Summer Olympics, hosting the games in 1932 and 1984.
 The City of Angels is in the running to once again host the summer games - L.A. is one of the four candidate cities vying to host the Games of the XXXIII Olympiad in 2024.
 The Los Angeles Olympic Bid proposes to utilize many of the city’s existing sports arenas.
 From baseball fields to football stadiums and ice rinks, L.A. is filled with world-class athletic venues.
 Not only have the spaces been the site of countless baskets, touchdowns, home runs and goals over the years, but virtually all of them have also appeared onscreen.
 Read on for a list of ten of the city’s most iconic athletic venues and the movies and television shows in which they have appeared.

 “Today, we celebrate our Independence Day!”
 The immortal words, spoken by President Thomas Whitmore (Bill Pullman) before the climactic fight sequence at the end of Independence Day, rally his ragtag group of troops to save the world from alien invaders.
-In July, we not only celebrate our real life Independence Day, but also the film’s 20th anniversary.
-The movie hit the big screen on July 3, 1996, breaking several box office records in the process.
+In July, we not only celebrate our real life Independence Day, but also the film’s anniversary - the blockbuster movie hit the big screen on July 3, 1996, breaking several box office records in the process.
 Though it employed heavy special effects and elaborate sets, many of the locations that were featured are real.
 Shot across the U.S. in cities such as New York, New York and Wendover, Utah, several L.A. spots also made an appearance.
 Read on for eight Los Angeles locations from Independence Day.

 John Hughes’ iconic tale of truant teen Ferris Bueller (Matthew Broderick) originally hit theatres on June 11, 1986.
 Though it's set and largely filmed in Hughes’ beloved Illinois, the movie also made use of several Los Angeles locales.
 Read on for a list of 12 L.A. filming locations for Ferris Bueller's Day Off.